Tyra Sanchez: Comments about deceased drag queens

 In April 2025, Tyra posted a similar tweet following the death of Drag Race season 4 alum and Drag Race Philippines judge Jiggly Caliente.
-Caliente's season 4 castmate and close friend Jaremi Carey (Phi Phi O'Hara) posted a tribute to her, to which Tyra responding by making fun of Caliente's recent contraction of sepsis and subsequent amputation of their leg.
+Caliente's season 4 castmate and close friend Jaremi Carey (Phi Phi O'Hara) posted a tribute to her, to which Tyra responded by making fun of Caliente's recent contraction of sepsis and subsequent amputation of their leg.